AdobeDocs/analytics.fr-FR/help/components/c-classifications2/crb/classification-quickstart-rules.md

    >[!NOTE]
    >
-   >Si une clé correspond à plusieurs règles qui définissent la même classification (dans la colonne Définir la classification), la dernière règle correspondant à la classification est utilisée.
+   >If a key matches multiple rules that set the same classification (in the Set Classification column), the last rule that matches the classification is used.
 See **About Rule Priority** above for more information about sorting rules.

 1. [Testez votre jeu de règles](../../../components/c-classifications2/crb/classification-quickstart-rules.md#task_618A1E7CC8664E728F312250E8367158).
 1. After testing, click **[!UICONTROL Active]** to validate and activate the rule.